 All Graduate Assistants (both Teaching and Non-Teaching) will complete all online training required by Texas A&M University, abide by all rules and regulations of TAMU, and attend all orientation and training meetings.
 This includes the Center for Teaching Excellence (CTE) certification before you are employed in a GAT (Graduate Assistant Teaching) or GANT (Graduate Assisting Not Teaching but supporting faculty courses) or GAR (Graduate Assistant Research for those having any contact with Pre-K through 12 students).
 All Graduate Assistants must apply with all CTE requirements, all university employment requirements, and all departmental policies and procedures.
 Your salary will not begin until you have secured CTE certification and attended the departmental seminar of all Graduate Assistants (GAT, GANT, and GAR).
 This seminar is mandatory and it is expected that you attend and participate as part of your roles and responsibilities.
-Your employment is based on university hours, Monday through Friday, from the beginning until the end of the semester on the university staff calendar.
+Your employment is based on university staff calendar.
 Your faculty mentor will assign specific times and tasks.